chtan/sussfin205/_sources/Horizontal and Vertical Analyses.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+Notice that the leftmost column for FY2019 have values 100%.

 The revenue growth over the years 2019 to 2023 is expressed by: 100.00%, 88.47%, 103.75%, 115.28%, 122.79%.

 The net income growth over the same period is expressed by: 100.00%, 86.88%, 109.53%, 106.95%, 119.96%.